urbit/docs/docs/programming/system/state.md

 --
 ```

-We can start it with `|start %sum`, and then run it:
+We can start it with `|start %examples-sum`, and then run it:

 ```
-~fintud-macrep:dojo> :sum &atom 5
+~fintud-macrep:dojo> :examples-sum &atom 5
 [%so-far 5]
 >=
-~fintud-macrep:dojo> :sum &atom 2
+~fintud-macrep:dojo> :examples-sum &atom 2
 [%so-far 7]
 >=
-~fintud-macrep:dojo> :sum &atom 15
+~fintud-macrep:dojo> :examples-sum &atom 15
 [%so-far 22]
 >=
 ```